 How to Choose the Right Jacket

-Now that we have an understanding of the products and technologies available, the next step is to figure out which product best matches your needs.
-As a consumer, to be sure you select the right jacket for you and avoid wasting time and money, it is important to be totally honest about your specific rainwear needs/wants/desires/wishes.
-Then it's time to review the scoring metrics in this review and select a jacket that suits your needs and expectations.
+Now that you have an understanding of the products and technologies available, the next step is to figure out which product best matches your needs.
+As a consumer, to be sure you select the right jacket for you and avoid wasting time and money, it is important to be honest with yourself about your specific rainwear needs/wants/desires/wishes.
+Then, you should review the scoring metrics in this review and select a jacket that suits your needs and expectations.

-What is your climate?
+What is your surrounding climate?
 Is your home range the Sierra Nevada or the Pacific Northwest?
 Perhaps it is Appalachia, or the Gulf Coast, or maybe the Rocky Mountains.
-This will determine the importance of the durability and waterproof metrics.
-If it rains a lot in your life, then you don't want to skimp on the waterproof factor, make sure to look for an option that's great in heavy downpours.
-But if rain is infrequent and less consequential to your goals, ambition, and happiness, perhaps you will derive more satisfaction from a jacket that performs in a pinch, but doesn't feel like a brick in the bottom of your pack.
-For this, you'll want to consider the weight and packability or even look for an all-around value option, since you won't be using it too often.
+This will determine the importance of durability and waterproof metrics.
+If it rains a lot in your outdoor pursuits, then you don't want to skimp on the waterproof factor, make sure to look for an option that's great in heavy downpours.
+But if rain is infrequent and less consequential to your goals, ambition, and happiness, perhaps you will derive more satisfaction from a jacket that performs in a pinch but doesn't feel like a brick in the bottom of your pack.
+For this, you may consider the weight and packability or even look for an all-around value option, since you won't be using it too often.

-Cycling and bike commuting offer particular challenges to your rain jacket selection.
+Cycling and bike commuting offers particular challenges to your rain jacket selection.
 Moving forward at high speeds means the rain will really be pelting you, so waterproofness is important.
 But it also creates particular challenges for breathability.
 You don't want vents that open wide to let water in, but you will want a jacket that can dump heat fast on that unexpected hill around the corner.
 And, if you are actively pursuing your flights of fancy, you need to be able to move freely, making flexibility, fit, and comfort, primary factors in selecting the right rain shell.

-In the end, buying a jacket is a very personal choice, but this review should help you wade through the flood of information and zero in on the rain jacket that will keep you dry and psyched, even when the sky cracks open and the going gets rough.
+In the end, buying a raincoat is a very personal choice, but this review should help you wade through the flood of information and zero in on the jacket that will keep you dry and motivated, even when good old Mother Nature decides to literally rain on your parade.